zhinst/zhinst-qcodes/docs/source/first_steps/quickstart.rst

     you can use the generic one ``ZIDevice``.

 Under the hood the helper class just creates a session, connects the device to it and returns the device class.
-It is therfore identical to:
+It is therefore identical to:

 .. code-block:: python